rackspace-cookbooks/mysql-multi/README.md

 Custom my.cnf settings
 ------------------------

 Currently the community MySQL cookbook does not address the need to add custom my.cnf configuration options to the default my.cnf file.
-Accord to rumors this will be addressed in MySQL 6.1.

-For now It simply drops the default my.cnf provided by the OS.
+It simply drops the default my.cnf provided by the OS.
 You are expected to write a custom my.cnf file and add it to the /etc/mysql-service/conf.d/ directory if needed.

 This can be done using the mysql_config resource, below is an example of what that might look like: